 Incoming Freshman with no prior college or university courses taken

-Admissions currently does not require a WES (or equivalent) international credential evaluation of high school (secondary school) transcripts for undergrad admission; however, transcripts must be translated into English.
+Admissions currently does not require a WES (or equivalent:SpanTran, Josepf A. Silny) international credential evaluation of high school (secondary school) transcripts for undergrad admission; however, transcripts must be translated into English and must be sent to St. Bonaventure Admissions directly from your high school.
 A WES may be required if the provided transcript is insufficient for translation.

-TOEFL, IELTS, SAT or ACT required.
+TOEFL, IELTS, DuoLingo, SAT or ACT are required.
 If student takes the SAT, reading score must be higher than 480 to waive the TOEFL or IELTS.
 If student takes the ACT, reading score must be higher than 21.
 If reading score is below a 480 on the SAT or below a 21 on the ACT, each case will be reviewed by admissions on an individual basis.
-Some cases may warrant requesting the student to also take TOEFL or IELTS to ensure adequate English proficiency.
+Some cases may warrant requesting the student to also take TOEFL, IELTS, or DuoLingo to ensure adequate English proficiency.
+If students chose to take the DuoLingo exam, the minimum score required is 105.

 Incoming student, attended college or university in a country other than the United States

-If a student has studied at a university in a country other than the U.S. and wishes to attempt to transfer credits to SBU, a WES (or equivalent) evaluation will be required by the registrar’s office.
+If a student has studied at a university in a country other than the U.S. and wishes to transfer credits to SBU, a WES (or equivalent) evaluation may be required by the registrar’s office.

 Incoming student, attended college or university in the United States

 If an international student has studied at a U.S. college or university, the student is considered a transfer, and therefore the usual transfer requirements apply.
-All students must provide a test score and a secondary school transcript in addition to their international university transcript if university credit totals less than 24 credits (U.S.)
+All students must provide a secondary school transcript in addition to their international university transcript if university credit totals less than 24 credits (U.S.)

 Previously registered students who wish to resume studies at St. Bonaventure University after an absence of one or more semesters must apply for re-enrollment through the Registrar’s Office.
 Students seeking re-enrollment after having attended another higher education institution in the interim must have all complete official transcripts from these institutions sent to the Registrar’s Office.
 Students seeking re-enrollment as degree candidates after previous enrollment in non-degree status must submit any entrance requirements not previously submitted.

-St. Bonaventure University grants undergraduate credit for satisfactory performance, a grade equivalent to C, on examinations given through the Advanced Placement Exams, College Proficiency Examination, the American College Testing Program’s Proficiency Examination and the College-Level Examination Programs.
+St. Bonaventure University grants undergraduate credit for satisfactory performance, a grade equivalent to C, on examinations given through the Advanced Placement Exams, College Proficiency Examination, the American College Testing Program’s Proficiency Examination, the College-Level Examination Programs and Joint-Services Transcripts.

 In those cases where a standard proficiency examination does not exist, a departmental examination, approved by the chair of the department and appropriate academic dean, may be administered.
 The Registrar will consider requests for credits only from matriculated students and applicants for matriculation at the University.
 Credit is granted but not quality points.